Ever tried completing a task without reading a single line of text? You probably won't get far.

 How speed reading unlocks better productivity

-According to most estimates, the average adult can read about 200-250 words per minute (WPM).
+According to estimates, the normal reading speed for an average adult is 200-250 words per minute (WPM rate).

 If you are reading for leisure, there is nothing wrong with this pace.
 But in business, time is your most valuable resource.
 You simply can't afford to spend half an hour scanning through your inbox in the morning.